frvrdre/frvrdre/README.md

 I enjoy solving real-world problems through code and continuously improving my development skills through hands-on projects and consistent learning.

-Outside of tech, I’m married with a child, which keeps life busy — but also drives my motivation to build a strong career in software development and create long-term stability for my family.
+Outside of tech, I’m engaged with a child, which keeps life busy — but also drives my motivation to build a strong career in software development and create long-term stability for my family.

 ---